pixeloven/pixeloven/packages/pixeloven-react/templating/README.md

-# @pixeloven-react/template
+# @pixeloven-react/templating

-> Pixel Oven react template
+> Pixel Oven react templating

 See our website [PixelOven](https://www.pixeloven.com/) for more information or our [issues](https://github.com/pixeloven/pixeloven/issues) board to report issues associated with this package.